kristofzerbe/kiko.io/source/_posts/Discoveries-6.md

   - Discoveries-3-Tutorials
 ---

 2020 is over and history.
 Well, may 2021 be with us.
-With this post I would like to continue the **Discoveries**, with new momentum, because there was a lot to read over the holidays.
+With this post I would like to continue the **Discoveries**, with new momentum.
+There was a lot to read over the holidays.

-Alle Fundstücke in dieser Ausgabe haben im weitesten Sinne etwas zu tun mit visuellen Aspekten des Web-Designs.
+All the finds in this issue have something to do with visual aspects of web design in the broadest sense.

 {% anchorlist
 "Drop-Shadow: The Underrated CSS Filter|drop-shadow-underrated-css-filter"